 The Grandezze & Meraviglie Music Festival aims at celebrating the potential of this rich cultural heritage.
 The records, which were extremely successful (winning the 1999 Vivaldi Award granted by the Fondazione Cini), but also the popularity gained in the musical press and among musicians, have helped the experience in Modena to be known all over Europe as an example of creativity and productive skills.

 The festival was born as a side-event during the Modena Capitale celebrations, aimed at building up a regular research and cultural production rather than more occasional ones.
 As a consequence, in 2000 the Associazione Musicale Estense organised an early music festival on the wake of Grandezze & Meraviglie.

 The Municipality of Modena (Comune di Modena), realised that there were continuities between this early music festival and the previous editions, thus allowing the Associazione Musicale Estense to use the same title Grandezze & Meraviglie Music Festival.
 Its supporters are the Fondazione Cassa di Risparmio di Modena, Fondazione Cassa di Risparmio di Vignola, Fondazione Cassa di Risparmio di Mirandola, the Municipality of Modena, the Municipality of Sassuolo, the Municipality of Vignola, the Municipality of Mirandola and the Municipality of Carpi.

 The Festival has gained a good reputation in Europe since the very beginning and this has helped the festival to become a national and international reference point for early music.

 Early music has become so widespread in Europe that it needs new repertoire and new ideas.
-The main European festivals have looked at Modena as a source of dynamism and innovation.
+The main European festivals have looked up to Modena as a source of dynamism and innovation.